 One of the essential conditions for global security and wellbeing is achievement of relative peace.
 Peace is pursued through the prevention and transformation of violent conflicts and the conditions that give rise to these, and support for the attitudes, institutions and structures that can sustain peaceful societies.

 There is great value in widening the range of official and non-official multi-level mechanisms available for dialogue, problem-solving and sustained peacebuilding efforts.

-The proposed Centre for Peacebuilding will provide Australia with a nationally based, regionally grounded, high-quality, professional non-government peace centre.
-The Centre’s mission is to promote multidisciplinary research, teaching, policy development to support effective engagement in conflict prevention and peacebuilding in the Indo-Pacific region.
+The Initiative for Peacebuilding will provide Australia with a nationally based, regionally grounded, high-quality, professional non-government peace centre.
+The Initiative's mission is to promote multidisciplinary research, teaching, policy development to support effective engagement in conflict prevention and peacebuilding in the Indo-Pacific region.

-On the 21st April 2021 the Initiative for Peacebuilding was launched with messages from the Vice Chancellor and the Deputy Secretary, DFAT along with Professor Langmore and Dr Miletic, from the Initiative.
+On 21 April 2021, the Initiative for Peacebuilding was launched with messages from the Vice Chancellor and the Deputy Secretary, DFAT along with Professor Langmore and Dr Miletic, from the Initiative.
 The launch was part of a Peace Symposium the university co-hosted with Rotary in Australia and New Zealand titled "The Future of Peace Leadership".

 Banner image: Bougainville, Credit: Sari Sutton